eliashezron/evmosHackathon/README.md

 Kampala - Uganda, AFRICA

+### Evmos
+The project is built on multiple EVM chains but also allows users to offRamp COSMOS based ERC20 Tokens through EVMOS.
+In the future we intend to use evmos to allow ethereum users to interact with our application and offramp their ethereum based tokens through evmos.
+For this we intend on using [gravity Bridge portal](https://bridge.blockscape.network/) and [evmos IBC transfer](https://app.evmos.org/transfer).

 ### Other Technologies Used

-2. [useDapps](https://usedapp-docs.netlify.app/docs/) we implemented useDapps as rapid framework for Dapp development.
+1. [useDapps](https://usedapp-docs.netlify.app/docs/) we implemented useDapps as rapid framework for Dapp development.
 And access to contract events, [readMore](https://github.com/TrueFiEng/useDApp)
-3. [ethers](https://docs.ethers.io/v5/) for interacting with the ethereum blockchain and its ecosystem.
+2. [ethers](https://docs.ethers.io/v5/) for interacting with the ethereum blockchain and its ecosystem.
-4. [flutterwave](developer.flutterwave.com) as a fiat payment aggregator
+3. [flutterwave](developer.flutterwave.com) as a fiat payment aggregator

 ### Project Description